-Integrity/Objectivity [1,130,020] - Subordinating Judgment
+Integrity/Objectivity[1.130.020] - Subordinating Judgment

 • Differences of professional opinion above an acceptable threat

 level must now be discussed/disclosed

 - Audit issues;

 - GAAP issues;

-- "other relevant professional standards" [undefined]
+"other relevant professional standards" [undefined]

-• A threat's significance should be considered in light of the
+A threat's significance should be considered in light of the

 position's

-Compliance with professional standards;Materially misrepresents facts; or
+Compliance with professional standards;

+Materially misrepresents facts; or

 Violates laws or regulations.
 [1.130.020.04]

-VIOLECS IAWS OF TEGRITATIONS.
-[1.130,020,04]

-EPE Models 5 - Codes of Constant Cognitifie to Richard S. Mark
+DFE Module 5 - Codes of Conduct.
+Copyright © Richard S. Mark.
+Bide #19

+•

+1

 Integrity/Objectivity[1.130.020; 2.130.020] - Subordinating Judgment

 • Differences above acceptable threat level, discuss with superiors

 - Within the firm;

 Check legal obligations to disclose;

 Consult with legal counsel;

-- Document issue;
+Document issue;

 - Leave.
 [1.130.020.05-08]

-• Differences within acceptable threat level
+Differences within acceptable threat level

 discuss with those with a different position.

-EPE Module 5 - Codes of Conduct Copyright © Richard S. Mark
+PR Module 6 - Codes of Conduct Copyright C Richard S. Mark

+•

+]

-Conflict of Interest [CPC 1.110]
+Conflict of Interest [CPC 1.110] ·

-• Evaluate based on the relationship(s) between
+Evaluate based on the relationship(s) between

 - Member/firm and client;

-- Member/firm and multiple clients
+Member/firm and multiple clients

 • Establish policies to identify and deal with conflicts.
 [1.110.010.10]

-• Threats can be addressed through
+Threats can be addressed through

 - Disclosure (other than if independence is required); and

 • General; or

 • Specific.

 - Appropriate waiver.

 • AICPA now uses a "reasonable third party" to assess the conflict

 while Texas requires the member to assess the conflict's

-potential impact on objectivity.
-[TAC 501.73]